Scope of the Journal

 Criteria for authorship are based on the recommendation of ICJME:

-From February 2015, copyright on an article published by Michael Joanna Publications is retained by the author(s).
+Copyright on an article published in International Journal of Infectious and Tropical Diseases is retained by the author(s).
 Authors grant the publisher, Michael Joanna Publications, a license to publish the article and identify itself as the original publisher.

 Submission of Manuscript

 Manuscript(s) prepared in accordance to the Journal's format should be submitted online via our user-friendly e-submission process on the Journal website, www.ijitd.com, as a single file or alternatively submitted as e-mail attachment in .doc format to email@example.com

 Type of Papers

 The Journal publishes editorials, commentaries, review articles, original articles, short communications, case reports, letters to editor and conference proceedings.

 The manuscript should be written in English with 12 font size, Times New Roman with double line spacing.
 Manuscripts should be organized as follows: